shariq1989/cookbook/content/recipe/Joojeh_Kebab.md

 #### ABOUT THE MEAL

-After eating at a Persian restaurant for our daughter's first birthday several years ago, we have attempted to make a joojeh kebab recipe that does theirs justice.
+After eating at a Persian restaurant for our daughter's first birthday several years ago, we attempted to make a joojeh kebab recipe that would do their dish justice.
 While we will never reach their level of expertise, this version of the popular dish is absolutely delicious.